* Traders await clarity on Spanish bailout

 for traction until answers emerged over a potential Spanish aid

-A potential bailout request is widely seen as a positive for
+A bailout request is widely seen as positive for the euro as

-the euro as it would remove another layer of uncertainty in
+it would remove another layer of uncertainty in financial

-financial markets and activate the European Central Bank's
+markets and activate the European Central Bank's bond-buying

-bond-buying program aimed at lowering borrowing costs for
+program aimed at lowering borrowing costs for troubled euro zone

-The Spanish economy minister said on Friday a European
+The Spanish economy minister said on Friday there was no

 political resistance to a bailout request from within the euro

-on the day, but down 0.6 percent on the week.
-It has traded in a
+but down 0.4 percent week-on-week.
+It has traded in a tight

 The euro hit a 10-day low at $1.2824 on Thursday, but found